 Initial Assessment of appropriate compatibility and sharing conditions

 Although no conclusions have been made on the appropriate compatibility and sharing conditions CEPT have received the preliminary proposals from the WAS/RLAN industry which have been used as a starting point for the studies.
 These studies are still ongoing but are limited to the WAS/RLAN parameters that can be seen in section 3.3.

+Due to an appropriate protection level of the incumbent services in 5350 – 5470 MHz and above 5725 MHz it is necessary to foster a case by case individual authorisation rather than a general authorisation and/or introduce mitigation techniques fulfilling the necessary protection requirements and/or reduce the appropriate radio parameters and if necessary hesitate to introduce WAS/RLANs in the subject bands.

 Results